India–Indonesia relations: Post-independence era

 India and Indonesia officially signed a treaty of friendship on 3 March 1951.
-In 1955, Indian Prime Minister Jawaharlal Nehru and Indonesian President Sukarno were among the five founders of the Non-aligned Movement.
+In 1955, Indian Prime Minister Jawaharlal Nehru and Indonesian President Sukarno were among the five founders of the Non-Aligned Movement.
+Throughout history, relations between India and Indonesia have been warm.
+A maritime boundary agreement between the two countries in the Andaman Sea was signed in New Delhi on January 14, 1977.